-- X

-- The x option builds only the McIDAS-X package.
-It is also the default (if you don't specify anything in the packages parameter.)
+The x option builds only the McIDAS-X package.
+It is also the default (if you don't specify anything in the packages parameter.) • xrd and flag can be the optional flag described below.

-- xrd

-- The xrd option builds only the McIDAS-XRD package.
+- The xrd option builds only the McIDAS-XRD package. - all

-- all